newmyl/occt/dox/dev_guides/contribution/coding_rules.md

 ### Overriding virtual methods

-Declaration of overriding method should contains specifiers "virtual" and "override" (using Standard_OVERRIDE alias for compatibility with old compilers).
+Declaration of overriding method should contain specifiers "virtual" and "override" (using Standard_OVERRIDE alias for compatibility with old compilers).

 ~~~~~{.cpp}